 -Pull through with the new color on the last step of the stitch.

 -Lay whichever color you aren’t using along the top of your work and crochet over it as you go.

 -To avoid your yarn getting twisted as you carry it along your work, it helps to always keep one color to the front and one color to the back each time you switch colors.

 Chain 122 (Pattern repeat is 11 + 1 if you’d like to make your own size) in Angel White.

 Row 1: In the second chain from the hook, SC.
 In the next space, DC.
 Alternate SC and DC for the next 9 chains.
 Insert your hook into the 11th chain space, yarn over and pull up a loop but then stop, and change colors.
 Pull through and finish the SC with the baby grey marl.
 DC into the next stitch with the new color, and crochet OVER the Angel White.
 You are bringing it along with you.
 Underneath and through your work.
 You will be changing colors every 11 stitches.

 If this is not making sense, please watch this video clip:

-Row 3 – 8: Continue switching colors every 11th stitch.
-Pull through the last stitch with the Baby Grey Marl chain one and turn.
+Rows 3 – 8: Continue switching colors every 11th stitch.
+Pull through the last stitch with the Baby Gray Marl chain one and turn.

 Row 9: Cut off the white, leaving a long end to weave in later, about nine inches.
 Work your alternating SC and DC into the next 11 spaces.
-However, at the 11th stitch, pull through with Baby Grey.
-Now work the pattern across alternating Baby Grey Marl and Baby Grey.
+However, at the 11th stitch, pull through with Baby Gray.
+Now work the pattern across alternating Baby Gray Marl and Baby Gray.
 Continue for 8 rows.

 Repeat this pattern for the rest of the blanket.
 Make it 11 blocks wide by 11 blocks high, or however you’d like to make it.